GRAND TETONS AUTUMN PHOTOGRAPHY WORKSHOP

 Learn many techniques from professional photographer Joseph Rossbach & Kurt Budliger including use of filters for dramatic effectcapturing dramatic mountain light, depth-of-field for razor sharp focus, working with weather to create drama, advanced composition techniques, and how to photograph intimate autumn scenes

-Group is capped at 10 participants for maximum in field and classroom instruction.
+Group is capped at 10 participants for maximum in field instruction.

 Workshop dates are set to optimize the best fall color.